TDCRanila/website2/content/projects/captainstarshot/index.md

 '*Captain Starshot*' was **a year-long student project** made during my 3rd school year.
 The game is a **Roguelike Top-Down Shooter** with **Procedural Generation** featuring space exploration and ship boarding.
 It is heavily inspired by old *Pulp Science Fiction* comics from the 1920s-1940s.
 <!--more-->

+The game was released on [Steam](https://store.steampowered.com/app/1037410/Captain_Starshot/) on the 9th of July 2019 after a period of Early Access.

 ---